epartment/magento2-sass-theme-boilerplate/README.md

 ### Bug reports and contribution rules
 - Before reporting an issue, check if you can reproduce it on the clean Magento instance without our boilerplate.
 If that's true, submit issue to the Magento 2 repository, not here
-- Al other issues can be reported here
+- All other issues can be reported here

 ### Questions
 If you want to know more about this project, join our slack channel and ask questions.